The Ragbirds: History

 T.J.
 Zindle, founding member of Last Conservative (and Erin's brother) is the Ragbirds current guitarist.
 He joined the band to replace Melody in January 2009.

 In April 2015, the band headed into the studio with producer Jamie Candiloro (R.E.M., Ryan Adams & The Cardinals, Willie Nelson) to record "The Threshold & The Hearth" (due out March 25, 2016 on Rock Ridge Music).
-The album traces the fictional story of a couple named Betty and Bill, who meet in college, get married, raise a family and weather the trials of a longterm relationship.
+The album traces the fictional story of a couple named Betty and Bill, who meet in college, get married, raise a family and weather the trials of a long-term relationship.
 Much of the material was written in the wake of the birth of Zindle and Moore's daughter Aviva, who toured with the band regularly.